-On the other hand, there may be times when we would need to share your private information in order to protect our own interests.
+On the other hand, there may be times when we would need to share our private information to protect our interests.
 For instance, in cases of suspected or alleged copyright infringement or other intellectual property violations, it may be necessary to share personal information.

 Google Adsense and the DoubleClick DART Cookie

 Links to Third-Party Websites

 We have included links on this website for your use and reference.
 We are not responsible for the privacy policies on these websites.
 You should be aware that the privacy policies of these websites may differ from our own.